Raj Kapoor

-Raj Kapoor (/hi/; 14 December 1924 2 June 1988; born as Ranbir Raj Kapoor) was an Indian actor, film director, and producer, who worked in Hindi cinema.
-He is considered to be one of the greatest and most influential actors and filmmakers in the history of Indian cinema, and has been referred to as The Greatest Showman of Indian Cinema and as the Charlie Chaplin of Indian Cinema.
+Ranbir Raj Kapoor (/hi/; born Shrishti Nath Kapoor; 14 December 1924 2 June 1988), popularly known as Raj Kapoor was an Indian actor and filmmaker who worked in Hindi cinema.
+He is considered to be one of the greatest and most influential actors and filmmakers in the history of Indian cinema.
+He has been referred to as The Greatest Showman of Indian Cinema as well as The Charlie Chaplin of Indian Cinema.